 One of the best reasons to enjoy quinoa is because it has a very high-protein content, which makes it a great cholesterol-free and low-fat source of protein for vegetarians and vegans.

-According to the USDA nutrient database, 1 cup of cooked quinoa (185 g) contains 8.14 grams of protein.
-To put that in reference, the recommended daily protein intake is about 56 grams for most men and 46 for most women.
+According to the USDA nutrient database, 1 cup of cooked quinoa (185 g) contains 8.14 g of protein.
+To put that in reference, the recommended daily protein intake is about 56 g for most men and 46 for most women.
 In addition to quinoa, here are other good sources of protein for vegetarians.

-Quinoa is naturally low in fat, but as a seed, it does have a small amount.
-One cup of cooked quinoa provides 3.4 grams of fat.
-By comparison, 185 grams cooked lean ground beef provides 33 grams of fat.
+Quinoa is naturally low in fat but, as a seed, it does have a small amount.
+One cup of cooked quinoa (185 g) provides 3.4 g of fat.
+By comparison, 185 g of cooked lean ground beef provides 33 g of fat.
 Whoa!

 Quinoa is a great source of iron and fiber for vegetarians, vegans, and omnivores alike.
-One cup of cooked quinoa (185 grams) provides 15% of the recommended daily intake of iron, and 5 grams of fiber, which is 21% the recommended amount.
+One cup of cooked quinoa (185 g) provides 15 percent of the recommended daily intake of iron, and 5 g of fiber, which is 21 percent the recommended amount.

 - 39.41 g carbohydrates

 - 31 mg calcium